 As noted earlier, net position may serve over time as a useful indicator of a government's financial position.
-In the case of the Center, assets plus deferred outflows of resources exceeded liabilities plus deferred inflows of resources by approximately \$5,965,000 at the close of the most recent fiscal year.
+In the case of the Center, assets plus deferred outflows of resources exceeded liabilities plus deferred inflows of resources by approximately \$9,541,000 at the close of the most recent fiscal year.

-The Center's total assets increased by approximately \$1,423,000 over the prior year primarily due to an increase in Cash and Investments Held by County Treasurer of approximately \$1,123,000.
-Total liabilities at June 30, 2022 decreased by approximately \$291,000 from the prior year primarily due to a decrease in the Net Pension Liability of approximately \$896,000 offset by an increase in the Net Other Postemployment Benefit Plan ("OPEB") liability of approximately \$650,000.
-The increase in deferred outflows of resources and increase in deferred inflows of resources were due to the actuarial change of the net pension liability.
+The Center's total assets increased by approximately \$1,996,000 over the prior year primarily due to an increase in capital assets of approximately \$1,965,000.
+This increase was primarily due to the purchase of land during the year ended June 30, 2024.
+Total liabilities at June 30, 2024 decreased by approximately \$236,000 from the prior year primarily due to a decrease in the Net Other Postemployment Benefit Plan ("OPEB") liability of approximately \$439,000, partially offset by increases in the net pension liability and other liabilities.
+The decrease in deferred outflows of resources and increase in deferred inflows of resources were due to the actuarial change of the net pension and OPEB liabilities.